-The Walker Family Cancer Centre volunteers may be available to serve tea, coffee, juice, water, and cookies in the patient areas.
+The Walker Family Cancer Centre volunteers serve tea, coffee, juice, water, and cookies in the clinic waiting areas.
 This free service is made available to you by money raised by the Rankin Cancer Run.
 This is only one of the many services at our centre that this event helps to support.